 Tour volunteers have the option of dressing in period clothing, subject to site manager's approval.

-Tours are offered to the public daily through October, and volunteer schedules can be flexible.
+Tours are offered Tuesday – Sunday from Memorial Day to Labor Day & on weekends in October.
+Tours are scheduled each day at 11AM, 1PM, and 2PM.
+Volunteer schedules can be flexible, but must accommodate the scheduled tour times.
 If you have an interest in helping us fulfill our park's historical mission by hosting tours at the Miller Farmstead, we welcome your assistance!